 MATISSE 3.0 offers algorithms and their implementations for both vehicle dynamics and travel route planning.

 A simulated driver perceives its environment through vision and auditory sensors.
-The implementation of a vision sensor allows the simulated driver to “see” the environment area located within the driver’s vision scope.
-This perception is taken into account in the vehicle decision making process when the vehicle state is non-autonomous.
-For instance, seeing a leading vehicle decelerate may lead a vehicle driver to decide to decelerate in order to avoid collision.
-On the other hand, the auditory sensor allows the simulated driver to hear audible events (e.g., sirens) that propagate to the driver’s auditory sensor perception range.
+The vision sensor allows the simulated driver to “see” the portion of the environment located within the driver’s vision scope.
+This perception is taken into account in the decision-making process.
+For example, if a driver sees a leading vehicle decelerate, s/he may decide to decelerate in order to avoid collision.
+On the other hand, the auditory sensor allows the simulated driver to hear audible events (e.g., sirens) that propagate to the driver’s auditory perception range.